ucarbonregistry/Project-522/README.md

 # Project-522
 2.2 MW hydropower plant in Birsinghpur, Madhya Pradesh of Ascent Hydro Projects Limited (AHPL)

+The main purpose of the project activity is to utilize condenser-cooling water and available head between the water level in the seal pit and the water level in the return canal for the generation of electricity.
+In SGTPS, there are four units of 210 MW and one unit 500 MW and all the system operates on lake storage cooling system.
+A huge reservoir is available near the thermal power station.
+Cooling water for condensers is drawn from the reservoir on River Johilla through the intake canal to the cooling water pump house.
+Cooling water requirement of 500 MW unit and disposal is met through a separate water system.
+Three (3) pumps are provided in the pump house to meet the cooling system requirement of each thermal unit of 210 MW.
+Each pump has a pumping capacity of 10,000 cum/hr.
+Thus, the total quantity of circulating cooling water for each thermal unit is of the order of 30,000 cum/hr.

+The Water is circulated through the cooling condensers of the steam generating units by the circulating water pumps.
+After cooling of the condensers, this water is returned back to the reservoir by a return canal through the seal pit.
+Water pumped for cooling of auxiliaries is also discharged through the same seal pit.
+This discharge is of the order of 30,000 cum/hr for each thermal unit.
+The total quantity of water available at the seal pit after considering losses of about
+10% will be about 29,700 cum/hr (8.25 Cumecs).
+The project activity utilizes the return cooling water discharged by the SGTPS.
+The crest level of seal pit is about 9 meters high from the canal bed.

+The difference of elevation between the water level in the seal pit and the water level in the return canal provides the head and the quantity of water discharging from the seal pit provides the flow for the Birsinghpur mini hydro power project.
+This „head‟ is being harnessed to produce electricity in the project activity and thus helps in reducing the Green House Gas (GHG) emission.
+Electricity is generated at 3.3 KV and stepped up to 33 KV to feed and wheel through Madhya Pradesh Power Transmission Company Ltd (MPPTCL).
+The total generated electricity by the project activity in the current monitoring period is connected to the state grid and is sold to third parties viz; M/s Nicholas Piramal and M/s IPCA Laboratories.
+This project is amongst the first of its kind in the country utilizing condenser cooling water for power generation.
+PP has entered into the Power Purchase Agreement (PPA) with Madhya Pradesh Electricity Board for the sale of entire net electricity output, on 26th July 1999.
+However, section 3.3 of the PPA allows net electricity sale to either third party/ies (which are HT consumer of the board), on payment of wheeling charges or to the electricity board.

 Country : India

 State : Madhya Pradesh